As much as we may love our jobs, we're all susceptible to burnout.

 6. De-clutter your workspace.

 He recommends loading your workspace with meaningful items that allow you to enjoy the time you spend there doing work.
-When you enjoy what you're surrounded with, you're less likely to feel overwhelmingly anxious and stressed, which, as mentioned above, are direct causes of burnout.
+When you enjoy what you're surrounded with, you're less likely to feel overwhelmed, anxious, or stressed.

 7. Take care of your mind and body.